 The Lea Valley can claim to have over one hundred first industrial achievements, more than anywhere else in the world.
 These include the development of petrol for automobiles, the creation of the first plastic, the discovery of electo-magnetism and the manufacture of the first electric light bulb, the first diode and the first duplicating machine.
 Many companies that went on to become British household names originated in the valley.
 These include Avro, the aeroplane manufacturer; AEC, the manufacturer of London’s buses; Lesney, the maker of toys including the ‘Matchbox’ brand; Belling heaters; Ferguson electronics; Gestetner duplicators and sweet manufacturers Trebor and Maynard’s.

-The companies listed above are just a fraction of the many that provided us with achievements that change the world as we know it today.
+These companies represent just a fraction of the many industrial enterprises that helped the Lea Valley change the world as we know it.

 Of course, the valley has changed dramatically in recent years, not least as the result of the construction of the Queen Elizabeth Olympic Park at Stratford on the site of what was once one of Britain’s largest railway works.
 However, there are still numerous places where evidence of former industrial activity can still be seen and explored.
 A number of these have become heritage destinations and the aim of the Alliance is to promote interest in this rich industrial heritage by encouraging both Londoners and visitors to come and discover the vital role that the valley has played in shaping the modern world.